evoluteur/evolutility-server-node/README.md

 ### Sample model

-Here is a model for a To-Do app.
+Below is the model for a To-Do app.

 ```javascript
 module.exports = {